WDI-SEA/fetch-dad-jokes-lab/readme.md

 ## Getting Started

-* Fork and clone this repository
+* IF THIS IS A DELIVERABLE: Fork and clone this repository
 * Setup your HTML page, and don't forget to include links to the CSS and JS files!
 * Be creative in your choice of styling.
 Think about all of those different CSS properties.